serhanboga/homework/README.md

 ## About Project

-I used [Apache Solr]: https://lucene.apache.org/solr/ for weighted search.
+I used [Apache Solr](https://lucene.apache.org/solr) for weighted search.
 UI is implemented with React.
 API for UI is Asp.net core, which makes Http calls to Solr instance.
 Solr and Asp.net Core runs on  docker containers (docker-compose).